John Scarlett: Joint Intelligence Committee

 Scarlett became the head of SIS on 6 May 2004, before publication of the findings of the Butler Review.
 Although the review highlighted many failings in the intelligence behind the Iraq war and the workings of the Joint Intelligence Committee, it specifically stated that Scarlett should not resign as head of the Committee and SIS.

 On 8 December 2009, Scarlett gave evidence to the Iraq Inquiry.
 He denied he was under any pressure to "firm up" the September Dossier, and claimed there was "no conscious intention" to mislead about Iraq's weapons but it would have been "better" to have clarified battlefield munitions not missiles were meant.

 On 26 June 2011, The Guardian reported on a memo from Scarlett to Blair's foreign affairs adviser, released under the Freedom of Information Act 2000, which referred to "the benefit of obscuring the fact that in terms of WMD Iraq is not that exceptional".
 The memo has been described as one of the most significant documents on the September dossier yet published as it is considered a proposal to mislead the public.

 Post retirement

 On 28 January 2011, Scarlett was appointed to the board of Times Newspapers Ltd, part of News International, which publishes The Times and The Sunday Times.
-He has previously been a governor of Epsom College, and is the former Chairman of the Bletchley Park Trust.
+He has previously been a governor of Epsom College, and is the former chairman of the Bletchley Park Trust.

-Knighthood controversy
+Honours and controversy

+Scarlett was appointed an Officer of the Order of the British Empire (OBE) in the 1987 Birthday Honours and a Companion of the Order of St Michael and St George (CMG) in the 2001 New Year Honours.

-Scarlett was appointed a Knight Commander of the Order of St Michael and St George in the 2007 New Year Honours.
+He was promoted to Knight Commander of the Order of St Michael and St George (KCMG) in the 2007 New Year Honours.
 Scarlett, while Chairman of the JIC, was the principal author of the assessments on which the September Dossier was based, a document partly by which Tony Blair justified to Parliament the invasion of Iraq and which was later found to be "flawed" by the Butler Review.

+In popular culture

+In the 2022 ITVX miniseries Litvinenko, Scarlett was portrayed by Simon Paisley Day.